What is X-Ray Fluorescence?

 The Soil Contamination Countermeasures Act came into effect in February 2003 in order to prevent damage to health due to soil contamination and to gain a better understanding of contamination conditions.
 Among the specific hazardous substances that are specified in this law, the components of Class 2 heavy metals can be analyzed with X-ray fluorescence.

 The specified substances and their reference values are shown in Table 2.
-An official quantification method is enacted only for total arsenic and total lead (JIS K 0470).
+An official quantification method has been established only for total arsenic and total lead (JIS K 0470).

 Regulations Regarding Toys